 Example Applications

-kubectl apply -k https://get.blockbridge.com/kubernetes/deploy/examples
+kubectl apply -f https://get.blockbridge.com/kubernetes/6.0/examples-v3.2.0.yaml

 This results in 5 example application pods demonstrating different features of the Blockbridge csi driver: